greenhousecode/slp-helper/README.md

 Pass a regular expression to test agains `location.href`.
 The SLP Helper won't scrape on fail.

 * **`optionalFields`** (`Array`)
 Pass an array of field names (strings) that may scrape empty or undefined.
-(Doesn't apply to required fields, see below)
+(Only applies to optional fields, see below)

 * **`watchChanges`** (`Boolean`, default: `false`)
 Set to true to expect multiple value changes (multiple scrapes) throughout a single page visit.
 User input and/or asynchronous calls are the most common causes.
 (Will force to `true` when `longestViewed` is set)